TikiTDO/sereth_rtm/README.md

 ```

 ### Typed Collections
-  All the data nodes in a collection may specify a data type.
-This will ensure that all members
+  Data nodes in a collection may specify a data type.
+This will ensure that allmembers
   of the collection are of a given data type before generating the JSON object.
 Note, when
   specifying a typed collection the first value of the type **must** be Array.